Adult Day School

 Adult dual credit courses are intended for individuals:

-• working towards the Ontario Secondary School Diploma
+• Working toward the Ontario Secondary School Diploma (have not yet earned the OSSD)

-This term’s dual credit, Supply Chain Management, is a first-year course from the Supply Chain and Operations Diploma programs at Durham College.
-It is suitable for individuals who are interested in a career related to all aspects of logistics and distribution including manufacturing, transportation, warehousing, or sales, and for those interested in learning more about the subject matter.
+This term’s Addictions and Mental Health course from Durham College is part of the School of Justice and Emergency Services diploma program.
+It is suitable for individuals who are interested in career related to social services, community services, medical fields, first responders, and for those interested in learning more about the subject matter.

 Class Format